 1. ADDIE Model The ADDIE Model is a widely used instructional design model that follows a linear approach.
 It comprises five phases: Analysis, Design, Development, Implementation, and Evaluation.
 Each phase shapes the learning experience, ensuring it aligns with desired outcomes and caters to learners' unique needs.

-2. Bloom’s Taxonomy Bloom’s Taxonomy is a classification system that organises learning objectives into a hierarchical structure based on their cognitive complexity.
-The taxonomy includes six levels of learning: remembering, Understanding, Applying, Analysing, Evaluating, and Creating.
-Bloom’s Taxonomy helps instructional designers create learning experiences that target various cognitive levels, promoting deeper understanding and critical thinking.
+2. Bloom's Taxonomy Bloom's Taxonomy is a classification system that organises learning objectives into a hierarchical structure based on their cognitive complexity.
+The taxonomy includes six levels of learning: remembering, understanding, applying, Analysing, evaluating, and creating.
+Bloom's Taxonomy helps instructional designers create learning experiences that target various cognitive levels, promoting more profound understanding and critical thinking.

 3. Successive Approximation Model (SAM) The Successive Approximation Model (SAM) is an iterative instructional design model emphasising rapid prototyping and continuous improvement.
 SAM consists of three phases: Preparation, Iterative Design, and Iterative Development.
 This model allows instructional designers to adapt and refine their instruction based on feedback from learners and stakeholders, ensuring that the final product meets the desired learning outcomes.